 - Promoting solidarity, friendship, cultural understanding and the exchange of experiences and ideas,

 - Facilitating the development of business, partnership, and trade,

 - Fostering professional growth and business skills perfection,

 - Encouraging young women to create enterprise.

 As an active lobbying and advocacy body, the FCEM has a consultative status to the United Nations and to the Council of Europe as well as representation before the European Union, the International Labor Organization, the Organisation für Economic Co-Operation and Development (OECD) and sub-organizations of the UN such as the United Nations Industrial Development Organization (UNIDO) and the United Nations Development Programme (UNDP).

 The FCEM has an annual, international world congress where a German delegation of the VdU also takes part.
-The next annual congress will take place in Moscow, Russia in October 2018.
+The next annual congress will take place in Lima, Peru in November 2019.